[TPP-3] ZIP Audit Reimbursement Program (ZARP)

 Token Mechanic

-1. ZARPMain – A general-purpose capped minter for ZIPs executed between May 1 and December 31, 2025.
+1. ZarpMain – A general-purpose capped minter for ZIPs executed between May 1 and December 31, 2025.
+A total of 49,810,714 ZK may be minted from ZarpMain.
 Each ZIP will request its own allocation from this minter.

-2. ZARPRetro – A capped minter to reimburse audit costs for ZIPs posted on the governance forum and/or executed between January 1 and April 30, 2025.
+2. ZarpRetro – A capped minter to reimburse audit costs for ZIPs approved by the Token Assembly between January 1 and April 30, 2025.
+A total of 39,475,000 ZK may be minted from ZarpRetro.

 1. ZarpMain: Future Audit Reimbursements (Q2 - Q4, 2025)

-This capped minter will fund audit reimbursements for ZIPs executed on ZKsync between May 1, 2025 and December 31, 2025.
-ZIP authors will deploy a nested “child” capped minter to draw funds from this main capped minter upon successful protocol upgrade execution.
+ZarpMain is a capped minter that will fund audit reimbursements for any developer who submits a successfully executed ZIP on ZKsync between May 1, 2025 and December 31, 2025.
+Any ZIP author is eligible to claim audit reimbursements by following the outlined process, supporting the decentralization of protocol development.
+Developers will deploy a nested “child” capped minter to be able to draw from this main capped minter with successful protocol upgrade execution.

 ZarpMain Capped Minter Parameters